- Home

 Gloucester County Bridge Rehabilitation Project

-The County of Gloucester has contracted Pierson Construction, Inc. to perform bridge improvements on various bridges throughout the County:
+The County of Gloucester has contracted Pierson Construction, Inc. to perform bridge improvements on various bridges throughout the County.
+The overall project is now substantially complete, with only punchlist work remaining to be completed in June, 2023.

 Repaupo Creek Levee Pump Station Project.